-The pieces of paperwork the escrow agent may obtain include:
+The documents the escrow company may secure include:

-You're ready to close when each step of the done in escrow process.
-All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the home is then given to you as new owner and appropriate title insurance is issued as noted in the escrow instructions.
+Upon completion of all portions of the escrow, closing can take place.
+All outstanding payments and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+Title to the house is then given to you as new homeowner and related title insurance is issued as outlined in the escrow policy.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.